-The assumptions relating to longevity underlying the pension liabilities of the UK defined benefit pension scheme at the statement of financial position date are based on standard actuarial mortality tables and include an allowance for future improvements in longevity.
-The assumptions are equivalent to expecting a 65 year-old to live for a number of years as follows:
+The assumptions relating to longevity underlying the pension liabilities of the defined benefit pension schemes at the statement of financial position date are based on standard actuarial mortality tables and include an allowance for future improvements in longevity.
+The assumptions are equivalent to expecting an individual to live for a number of years as follows:

-UK scheme USA schemes Current pensioner aged 65 - male 21.5 years 18.6 to 19.3 years Current pensioner aged 65 - female 23.9 years 20.5 to 21.1 years Future retiree currently aged 45 upon reaching age 65 - male 22.8 years 16.3 to 20.7 years Future retiree currently aged 45 upon reaching age 65 - female 25.4 years 18.6 to 21.9 years
+UK scheme USA schemes Current pensioner aged 65 - male 21.6 years 20.2 to 21.1 years Current pensioner aged 65 - female 24.0 years 22.2 to 23.3 years Future retiree currently aged 45 upon reaching age 65 - male 22.9 years 20.1 to 22.1 years Future retiree currently aged 45 upon reaching age 65 - female 25.5 years 23.0 to 24.2 years

-At 31 December 2013 the weighted average duration of the defined benefit obligation in the UK scheme was 14 years (2012: 14 years) and in the USA schemes 11 years (2012: 12 years).
+At 31 December 2014 the weighted average duration of the defined benefit obligation in the UK scheme was 15 years (2013: 14 years) and in the USA schemes 13 years (2013: 11 years).